RTEMS/rtems-docs/bsp-howto/initilization_code.rst

 Most of the examples in this chapter will be based on the SPARC/ERC32 and m68k/gen68340 BSP initialization code.
-Like most BSPs, the initialization for these BSP is divided into two subdirectories under the BSP source directory.
+Like most BSPs, the initialization for these BSP is contained under the :file:`start` directory in the BSP source directory.
 The BSP source code for these BSPs is in the following directories:

 .. code-block:: shell

-    c/src/lib/libbsp/m68k/gen68340
-    c/src/lib/libbsp/sparc/erc32
+    bsps/m68k/gen68340
+    bsps/sparc/erc32

 Both BSPs contain startup code written in assembly language and C.  The gen68340 BSP has its early initialization start code in the ``start340``